Kindred Heart, You're Not Cold

 Draco frowned.
 "What could be worse?"

 "Hmm.
 Try failing almost all your N.E.W.T.s."
 She nodded when he raised his eyebrows.
 "Yup.
-I tried like my life depended on it.
-In the end, it was like someone had put the Confundus Charm on me.
+I tried as if my life depended on it.
+In the end, it was as though someone had put the Confundus Charm on me.
 My saving grace was Divination, of all things."
 She scoffed and sneered at nothing in particular.
-"Divination, such a soft subject… Like I'd ever need that…"
+"Divination, such a soft subject… As if I'd ever need that…"

 "Who knows?
 Maybe it'll come in handy for you… In some way or another…"